 These are just some of the questions you need to ask and have ironed out before you sign on the dotted line.

 Now it’s time for the fun part: finding, vetting, and reaching out to your short-list of influencers!
-There are many fake influencers out there so in this step, while you can start with a quick Google search, it’s more advisable to use a tool such as Klear from Meltwater.
+There are many fake influencers out there so in this step, while you can start with a quick Google search, it’s more advisable to use a tool such as Klear's social influencer software.
 These sorts of all-in-one software solutions can help you find the right influencers, manage your campaign from start to finish, and make it easy to report on KPIs.

 Examples of Successful Influencer Campaigns

 Here are some excellent examples of brands working with influencers through 3 of the major influencer marketing channels available to inspire your influencer marketing strategy.